uduk/uduk-convolution/effects/README.md

 # UDUK Effects

-All parameters are hardcoded, written in rush.
+All parameters are hardcoded, written in a rush - Under development.

 ## Compile
 ```